-trans = N the operation is specified by equation 1 trans = T the operation is specified by equation 2 trans = C the operation is specified by equation 3 work work array.
+trans = N the operation is specified by equation 1trans = T the operation is specified by equation 2trans = C the operation is specified by equation 3Scope: global Type: optional work work array.

-Scope: global Type: optional Intent: in.
+Intent: in.
 Default: trans = NSpecified as: a character variable.